 You don’t need to spend much time in Mrs. Roeske’s classroom to see how much she enjoys kids, and she goes out of her way to get to know them and understand their backgrounds and interests.
 She uses creative ways to make learning fun, and even note-taking has a creative spin.
 Mrs. Roeske is a firm believer that every child can learn, and she goes out of her way to reach every child.
 She keeps everything as hands-on as possible, and her sense of humor and spontaneity keep her students on their toes!

-Mrs. Roeske has a master’s of education degree in reading from Concordia University and 14 years of teaching experience, including experience teaching at the college level.
+Mrs. Roeske has a master’s of education degree in reading from Concordia University and over 15 years of teaching experience, including experience teaching at the college level.
 She was born and raised in Cedarburg and is herself a graduate of First Immanuel.
 She is also an experienced coach and musical choreographer.

 When she is not working at First Immanuel she enjoys mission work, travel, sports, reading and spending time with her family.
 Her husband, Karl, is First Immanuel’s Director of Missions and Outreach, and together they have 2 sons and 2 daughters.